 Every month (or every year), you pay a lot of money to insure your home or business as required by law.
-So, by that logic, you are going to get the best of the best service and compensation from your insurance company when you have an insurance claim.
-Right?
+So, by that logic, you are going to get the most out of your home insurance claim when you file, right?
 Not always.
-Here are 5 ways your insurance company tries to underpay you when you have a property damage insurance claim in Rhode Island.

-Rhode Island Matching Law (RI Regulation 73)
+1. Rhode Island Matching Law (RI Regulation 73)

-Building Code Coverage (If Policy Contains Building Code Coverage)
+2. Building Code Coverage (If Policy Contains Building Code Coverage)

 Let’s say that you have a very old roof that needs to be repaired during a roof leak damage insurance claim in RI.
 Your roof has space decking, aka plank sheathing, underneath the shingles.
 Planks are spaced about 1 1/2” apart and shingles (typically wood) are placed on top in layers.
 This is an old decking solution and is most often seen on homes built prior to 1970.
 In the state of Rhode Island, this is not up to code.
 Since your insurance company is required to bring it up to code, they must pay for the installation of plywood sheeting underneath the shingles.

-Damage to Contents
+3. Damage to Contents

 When your contents (personal belongings at your property) are damaged, they can either be replaced or cleaned.
 Your insurance company will want to choose the least expensive option in order to avoid paying you a lot of money.

 Your insurance company, on the other hand, might not pick the option in your best interest.
 For example, if there is a sewage damage loss at your property, the water that touches your contents is considered category 3, or black water.
 Because of the harmful bacteria and contaminates that this water contains, the majority of contents that it comes in contact with must be replaced, never cleaned.

 When you have an insurance claim, a part of the claim will have to do with depreciation.
 Depreciation is the decrease in the value of an insurance claim based on the age, wear and tear of the items that were damaged during the loss.

-Temporary Relocation (Assisted Living Expenses)
+5. Temporary Relocation (Assisted Living Expenses)

 What people may not know is that they need to give you a place that is like, kind and quality.
 This means that if you live in a 2-bedroom house that is 1400 square feet, they need to give you temporary housing that is a 2-bedroom with around 1400 square feet.
 Most insurance companies choose to put their clients into a cheaper option like a hotel or a small Airbnb.

 How Do Make Sure I Am Properly Paid for My Insurance Claim in RI?

 Performance Adjusting is the best public adjusting company in Rhode Island because we have a staff of people who are knowledgeable, experienced, and will fight to get you the money you need to restore your home or business back to pre-loss conditions all while you sit back and relax.